sebsikora/cpp_logic_simulation/README.md

 };
 ```

 Next we create the class implementation for our device.
-The Base *Device* class constructor is called first, among other things will create the device in pins ("S" & "R") and out pin ("Out").
+The base *Device* class constructor is called first, among other things it will create the device in pins ("S" & "R") and out pin ("Out").
 Next our device constructor calls Build() which will create the SR latch circuit more-or-less as in the previous example.

 ```cpp
 // sr_latch.cpp